Towards Formal XAI: Formally Approximate Minimal Explanations of Neural Networks: Related Work

 \section{Related Work}

 Our work is another step in the ongoing quest for formal explainability of DNNs, using verification~\cite{ignatiev2019abduction, shi2020tractable, ignatiev2020towards, fel2022don}.
 Related approaches have applied enumeration of contrastive examples~\cite{ignatiev2020contrastive, ignatiev2019abduction}, which is also an ingredient of our approach.
+Other approaches focus on producing abductive explanations around an epsilon environment~\cite{wu2022verix, la2021guaranteed}.
 Similar work has been carried out for decision sets~\cite{ignatiev2018sat}, lists~\cite{ignatiev2021sat} and trees~\cite{izza2020explaining}, where the problem appears to be simpler to solve~\cite{izza2020explaining}.
 Our work here tackles DNNs, which are known to be more difficult to verify~\cite{katz2017reluplex}.

 Prior work has also sought to produce approximate explanations, e.g., by using $\delta$-relevant sets~\cite{waeldchen2021computational, izza2021efficient}.
 This line of work has focused on probabilistic methods for generating explanations, which jeopardizes soundness.
 There has also been extensive work in heuristic XAI~\cite{ribeiro2016should, ribeiro2018anchors, smilkov2017smoothgrad, lundberg2017unified}, but here, too, the produced explanations are not guaranteed to be correct.